Fisboll/Four-in-a-Row/README.md

 #### *features
 ​
 Its four in a row.
 You're able to play in a lan motion with someone else on the same computer, you can win in any direction aslong as you get 4 in a row.
 The features are that it automatically adds score points to the corresponding person depending if Red or Yellow wins.
 There is also a Draw which would then just reset the game without giving anyone points.

+Most features are simple, you click on one color.
+And then you click on another empty space, The game will calculate how many colors there are in a row and when there is 4 given the game will end and a new will start.
+If there is no winners the game will Draw and neither will get a point and it will just restart.
 ​
 ## **Future-Enhancements**
 ​